Zack-John/active-directory-homelab/README.md

 <h1 align="center">Active Directory Home Lab</h1>

-<h4 align="center"><i>*Note: The scope of this lab has (greatly) expanded to incorporate lessons on networking fundementals, common troubleshooting steps, and more in addition to the original setup guide.
-As such, certain parts of the lab are still under construction.
-The core process of creating the lab is done, but many sections will be in a rough draft state and/or incomplete. </br> Thanks for your patience :)</i></h4>

 <h2></h2>

 The purpose of this lab is to simulate a (very) small-scale enterprise environment and provide a comprehensive, hands-on introduction to the fundementals of networking.
 There are many tutorials that walk you through the steps to set up a labs similar to this one, but few provide any pertinent information about the _how_ and _why_.
 I hope this lab will help newcomers understand and contextualize some of these concepts, providing a foundation for future learning.
 The instructions should work for Windows and MacOS.
 Finally, I'm assuming that you have very limited or no prior experience using these tools; however, some basic familiarity with using your operating system (installing applications, navigating the file system, etc) is expected.